astromark/canfar.github.io/docs/storage_en.md

 #### Insecure but slight less complicated

-Use the getCert at the start of every job.
-To avoid getCert from asking for your CANFAR username/password, add a `$HOME/.netrc` file containing these lines:
+Use the getcert at the start of every job.
+To avoid getcert from asking for your CANFAR username/password, add a `$HOME/.netrc` file containing these lines:

 <div class="shell">